Glidias/constant-train/README.md

 For HTML5-specific target (A view implementation for browser/webapps):

 - HaxeVx + Vuex `cstrain.vuex`  https://github.com/Glidias/haxevx
-- Swing JS for card swiping feature `gajus.swing`  (<- NOTE: The externs in tihs package aren't complete/updated.) https://github.com/gajus/swing
+- Swing JS for card swiping feature `gajus.swing`  (<- NOTE: The externs in this package isn't complete/accruate.) https://github.com/gajus/swing

 To start viewing on browser as a developer, configure `npm start` command at `bin/package.json` location to point to the relavant host/port.
 A host of `localhost"` would suffice if you need to view it offline.